-A Prostate-specific antigen (PSA) is made by the cells of the prostate gland.
+A prostate-specific antigen (PSA) is made by the cells of the prostate gland.
+PSA testing is a common method to test for prostate cancer.
 PSA is found in semen, with a small amount in the blood.
 Men without prostate cancer often have PSA levels under 4 nanograms per milliliter of blood.
-As the PSA level goes up, so does the likelihood of having prostate cancer (however, having a level below 4 does not mean a man doesn’t have prostate cancer).
+An elevated PSA level increases the likelihood of having prostate cancer (however, having a level below 4 does not mean a man doesn’t have prostate cancer).

 In addition to prostate cancer, there are many other factors that can affect a man’s PSA levels.

 - Enlarged prostate: An enlarged prostate can be caused by conditions like BPH, or benign prostatic hyperplasia, which is a non-cancerous enlargement of the prostate.

 - Age: As men get older, it’s normal for PSA levels to slowly rise (even if there are no prostate abnormalities).

 - Prostatitis: Infection or inflammation of the prostate gland, known as prostatitis, can also raise PSA levels.